Anudeep-03/sql-data-warehouse-project/README.md

 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
 4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

-🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:
-- SQL Development
-- Data Architect
-- Data Engineering
-- ETL Pipeline Developer
-- Data Modeling
-- Data Analytics

----

 ## 🛠️ Important Links & Tools:

 - **[Datasets](datasets/):** Access to the project dataset (csv files).